eandf/DocuInsight/frontend/README.md

 # DocuInsight Frontend

 This sub-directory contains all the frontend code for DocuInsight.
-To learn how to setup it up, follow the instructions below.
+To learn how to set it up, follow the instructions below.

 ## Setup Instructions